 The Year of the Perfect Christmas Tree

 The Year of the Perfect Christmas Tree by Gloria Houston is one of our favorites that we read over and over, no matter the season.
 In fact, it’s my favorite children’s book.
+This is a beautiful story of sacrifice, tradition, and a young girl’s beautiful relationship with her parents.

 It took me reading this book the first 100 times to not cry!
 This is such a tender story and is sure to touch the hearts of you and your children.